beaumoaj/git_practice/Instructions/gitPractice.md

 Follow the instructions below to style the bio.
 Try looking up the CSS features you'll need in the [MDN CSS reference](https://developer.mozilla.org/en-US/docs/Web/CSS/Reference).

+There is a task like this in the backlog for Onboarding Sprint 1.

+> aside positive
+>
+> To save time, we will "cheat" here and copy the solution from `style.css` in the `Exercise` folder into the `style.css` in the `Starter` folder.

 ### Box styles

 1. Give the `&lt;body&gt;` element a padding of `20px` on all sides and a width of `500px`.